MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 - A valid OIDC authentication endpoint
 - A URL where the public certificates of the provider are published

-Let's look closer at the flow to satisfy authentication that includes an EAM:
+Let's look closer at how sign-in works with an EAM:

-1. The user tries to sign in to an application that's protected by Entra ID by satisfying a first factor, like a password.
+1. The user tries to sign in with a first factor, like a password, to an application protected by Entra ID.
 1. Entra ID determines that another factor needs to be satisfied.
 For example, a Conditional Access policy requires MFA.
 1. The user chooses the EAM as a second factor.
 1. Entra ID redirects the user's browser session to the EAM URL: